aws-samples/aws-cdk-examples/CONTRIBUTING.md

 1. Fork the repository.
 2. Modify the source; please focus on the specific change you are contributing.
 If you also reformat all the code, it will be hard for us to focus on your change.
-3. Ensure local tests pass (check the [scripts](https://github.com/aws-samples/aws-cdk-examples/tree/master/scripts) directory)
+3. Ensure local tests pass automated tests (check the [scripts](https://github.com/aws-samples/aws-cdk-examples/tree/master/scripts) directory)
 4. Commit to your fork using clear commit messages.
 5. Send us a pull request, answering any default questions in the pull request interface.
 6. Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.